Restive Egypt workers pose economic, political threats

 "MORE UNREST"

-In a bid to contain labor disputes and respond to public calls for social equality, the government hiked the minimum wage to 708 Egyptian pounds a month from 422.20 pounds in July.
+In a bid to contain labour disputes and respond to public calls for social equality, the government hiked the minimum wage to 708 Egyptian pounds a month from 422.20 pounds in July.

 "The minister said there would be no talks with a protesting worker who is delaying production.
 He has to return to work before entering in any talks with the state," he said.